davidmalcolm/gcc-python-plugin/docs/gimple.rst

       The kind of the expression, as an :py:class:`gcc.Tree` subclass (the type itself, not an instance)

+.. py:class:: gcc.GimpleNop

+   Subclass of :py:class:`gcc.Gimple`, representing a "do-nothing" statement (a.k.a. "no operation").

   ..
 Here's a dump of the class hierarchy, from help(gcc):
   ..
 Gimple